ADSCIAN/website/readme.md

 - [x] make sure andromeda is untouched
 - [x] fix favicon
-- [ ] fix top and logo at all viewport width
+- [x] fix top and logo at all viewport width
+- [x] fix the cards overlapping on small view width
 - [x] fix aos
 - [x] change font-family
-- [ ] change the spiner to be adscian black and white rotational
+- [x] change the spiner to be adscian black and white rotational
 - [x] fix the website width
 - [x] add the services sections
 - [x] add the terms and conditions
 - [x] add licence to landsat-image
 - [x] add new photos
+- [ ] make website multilingual